godriccao/mercrawl/README.md

 # mercrawl

-mercrawl craws Mercari with your search condition and send you the result by email.
+mercrawl crawls Mercari items of your search condition and send you the result by email.

 ## Usage

-`mercraw search_condition`
+`mercrawl search_condition`

     search_condition: string after https://www.mercari.com/jp/search/?